Álvaro González (footballer, born 1990): Marseille

 On 19 July 2019, Álvaro joined French club Olympique de Marseille on a season-long loan, with a mandatory purchase option of €5 million on 30 June 2020.
-During a Ligue 1 match against Paris Saint-Germain F.C. on 13 September 2020, he was involved in a mass brawl which resulted in five players receiving red cards.
-Following the incident, PSG forward Neymar claimed that the incident began following racist remarks from Álvaro.
+During a Ligue 1 match against Paris Saint-Germain FC on 13 September 2020, he was involved in a mass brawl which resulted in five players receiving red cards; after the incident, PSG forward Neymar claimed that the incident began following racist remarks from Álvaro.

 Álvaro scored his first goal in the French top tier on 17 February 2021, opening the 3–2 home win over OGC Nice.
-In March of the following year, having ceased to be part of manager Jorge Sampaoli's plans, he profited from an international break to return to his country, and subsequently failed to report to training.
+In March 2022, having ceased to be part of manager Jorge Sampaoli's plans, he profited from an international break to return to his country, and subsequently failed to report to training.

 On 1 August 2022, Álvaro was released from his contract.

-Al Nassr
+Later career

-On 29 August 2022, Álvaro agreed to a one-year deal at Al Nassr FC of the Saudi Professional League, with the option to extend for another.
+On 29 August 2022, Álvaro agreed to a one-year deal at Al-Nassr FC of the Saudi Professional League, with the option to extend for another.
+He scored his only goal for the second-placed team on 8 May 2023, closing the 1–1 home draw against Al-Khaleej FC.

+On 20 July 2023, Álvaro joined Saudi First Division League club Al Qadsiah FC on a free transfer.
+He won promotion to the Pro League in his only season, as champion.

+In February 2025, Álvaro moved to the Malaysia Super League with Johor Darul Ta'zim F.C. alongside his compatriots Roque Mesa and Jonathan Viera; all were aged 35.
+He made his first appearance on 11 February, and scored a brace in the 2–1 victory at Central Coast Mariners FC in the league stage of the AFC Champions League Elite.

+González returned to his home country on 12 July 2025, signing a two-year contract with Primera Federación side CD Tenerife.